 Board Certified Behavior Analyst – Doctoral (BCBA®-D)

-To qualify for the BCBA®-D credential, applicants must be an active BCBA® in good standing and meet one of the following requirements:
+To qualify for the BCBA®-D credential, applicants must be an active BCBA® in good standing and meet ONE of the following requirements:

 - Complete a doctoral degree program that is accredited by the Association for Behavior Analysis International (ABAI)

-- Complete a non-accredited doctoral degree from a qualifying institution where a behavior-analytic dissertation was completed and:
+- Complete a doctoral degree and:

 - Complete a doctoral degree from a qualifying institution and then engage in postdoctoral re-specialization by: